shiplog/directives2/README.md

 Directives2 is cross-compiled for 2.10 and 2.11 and the only dependencies are scalaz-core and unfiltered.

+To include in your project:

+``libraryDependencies += "no.shiplog" %% "directives2" % "0.9.2"``

+For backwards compatibility, there are implicits converting from ``unfiltered.directives.Directive`` to ``directives2.Directive``.
+Therefore, we added a dependency to:

+``libraryDependencies += "net.databinder" %% "unfiltered-directives" % "0.8.4" % "optional"``

 Example using scala.concurrent.Future
 ---
 ```scala